microsoft/WindowsAppSDK/specs/Deployment/DeploymentAPI.md

         HRESULT ExtendedError{ get; };
     };

-    // TODO: https://task.ms/38272182 - add APIcontract once WinAppSDK's rules for them are defined [contract(name,version)]
+-   // TODO: https://task.ms/38272182 - add APIcontract once WinAppSDK's rules for them are defined [contract(name,version)]
     /// This object is used to specify deployment options to apply when using DeploymentManager's
     /// Initialize method
     runtimeClass DeploymentInitializeOptions
     {
         /// Gets or sets a value that indicates whether the processes associated with the
-        /// WindowsAppSDK main and singleton packages will be shutdown forcibly if they are
+        /// WindowsAppSDK main and singleton packages will be shut down forcibly if they are
         /// currently in use, when registering the WinAppSDK packages.
         Boolean ForceDeployment;
     };